Female Instructors

 No, you can begin your lessons right away and take your theory test at a later date.
 However, you must have passed your theory test in order to take your practical test.
 We can help you get test ready by providing you with access to Theory Test Pro as part of your lesson package, your instructor will give you more details when you start.
 We can help by booking the theory test for you or, if you prefer, you can do this yourself here.

-How many lessons you need will depend on how quickly you learn.
+How many driving lessons you need will depend on how quickly you learn.
 The national average for the UK is around 40-45 hours to get to test standard with some additional private practice of around 20 hours on top.
 Remember that this is an average though and people will take differing amounts of time to get there, depending on their learning style and any previous driving experience.

 Can I learn and pass my driving test quickly?